josefsbreakfast/Polaris-Protocol/README.md

 ## 🌌 Navigation Principle

 Polaris is designed as:

 - a living archive,
+- a cybernetic orientation system,
 - a cognitive navigation system,
 - a teaching ecology,
 - and a survivability-oriented knowledge infrastructure.

 Different folders operate at different:

 - operational scales,
 - emotional intensities,
 - cognitive demands,
 - and interpretive layers.

 Users are encouraged to move between folders as needed rather than remain fixed within a single explanatory frame.

+The numbered progression is a navigational aid, not a one-way conveyor belt.
+Readers may re-enter at any layer, and insight or action at one layer may change the conditions encountered at another.

 ---